heyanik/astro-portfolio/src/posts/projects/project-4.md

 ---
 title: Tic-Tac-Toe
-description: Tic-Tac-Toe game
+description: Tic-Tac-Toe game made with ReactJS, mathJS, and SCSS.
+This game can be played with AI and two individual players.
 link: "https://3tgame.vercel.app/"
-imagePath: "/projects/img-4.webp"
+imagePath: "/projects/tictactoe.gif"

 ---